aperezlebel/StereoMatching/README.md

 The purpose of this work is to compute the disparity between two images (from which can be recovered the depth of field of the objects in the image).

 ## Input
 The input are two images of the same scene taken from two different points.
-Be careful, one's suppose the two points differ only by an horizontal translation.
+Be careful, it is assumed that the two points differ only by an horizontal translation.
 Here are the two left and right tsukuba images used for the test :

 ![alt text](input/imL.png?raw=true)![alt text](input/imR.png?raw=true)